How to Visit Chiloé Island: Insider Advice

 How long to spend on Chiloé Island

-Due to the travel time involved from traveling from mainland Chile to Chiloé Island, I recommend spending at least one night.
+Due to the travel time involved in traveling from mainland Chile to Chiloé Island, I recommend spending at least one night.
 You can easily spend two or three nights, depending on how much of the island you want to see.
 People who spend multiple nights on the island typically do so to either visit as many of the churches as possible and/or to explore the national parks, especially in the southernmost part of the island.

 That said, it’s possible to visit Chiloé Island in one day from Puerto Varas or Puerto Montt.
-Lots of tour companies offer full day excursions from these destinations, although you can easily do so yourself by bus.
-Most commonly, these full day tours cover Ancud and Castro.
+Lots of tour companies offer full-day excursions from these destinations, although you can easily do so yourself by bus.
+Most commonly, these full-day tours cover Ancud and Castro.